Daddy Long Legs (1931 film)

-Daddy Long Legs (1931) is an American pre-Code film directed by Alfred Santell and starring Janet Gaynor and Warner Baxter.
+Daddy Long Legs is a 1931 American pre-Code film directed by Alfred Santell and starring Janet Gaynor and Warner Baxter.
 The story involves an orphan who is taken under the wing of a wealthy benefactor.

 The original story, written in 1912 by Jean Webster, compared the childhood of the wealthy to that of orphanage children.
 Although suffering under a tough matron, Judy Abbott (Janet Gaynor) manages to cope and help the other orphans through intelligence and hard work, and the wealthy Jervis Pendleton (Warner Baxter), who is the benefactor, can't help admiring his young charge.
 Yet, she doesn't know it's he who is sponsoring her schooling, even when they meet, through Jervis' niece, who is Judy's roommate, and the girl, who was once alone, has to choose between their growing affection and a younger suitor.